Slow Cooker Rice Casserole with Green Chiles and Cheese

 This Slow Cooker Rice Casserole with Green Chiles and Cheese was made in the Crock-Pot Casserole Crock, but use a large oval slow cooker if that’s what you have!
 You’ll love this ultra-tasty cheesy rice that starts with cooked rice and only takes a few hours in the slow cooker.

 If you’re someone who’s following a carb-conscious eating plan then this Slow Cooker Rice Casserole with Green Chiles and Cheese will definitely be a splurge on carbs.
-But I made this with low-glycemic rice combined with other healthy low-carb ingredients and if I was making one of my Low-Carb Mexican Food Dinners, I might make this as a side dish for other people (and sometimes eat a small serving myself if I needed a treat!)
+But I made this with low-glycemic rice combined with other healthy low-carb ingredients and if I was making one of my Low-Carb Mexican Food Dinners, I might make this as a side dish for other people (and maybe eat a small serving myself if I needed a treat!)

 The recipe uses pre-cooked Uncle Ben’s Converted Rice (affiliate link), and many sources claim parboiled white rice is healthier than other types of white rice.
 Don’t use the *instant* versions of Uncle Ben’s, which are much higher in carbs and higher on the glycemic index.
 If you do decide to splurge, I hope you enjoy this slightly-spicy and cheesy rice casserole.
 It’s been a hit with everyone who’s tried it in my huge extended family!